O-Ring Cord Guide: The Ultimate Solution for Custom Sizes and Emergency Repairs

 2. Hot Vulcanization (Factory Made)

-At QZSEALS, we manufacture spliced O-rings using a vulcanized splicing process.
+For a permanent solution, we recommend the hot vulcanization process for large diameter O-rings.
 We cut the O-ring cord to the required length, apply a raw rubber compound to the ends, and place the joint into a heated die for vulcanization.

 Pros: The joint becomes chemically bonded rubber.
 It is nearly as strong as the cord itself and retains flexibility.